Xennonio/steganollamaphy/README.md

 * Explanation of different types of encodings
   * You can see the explanation and formalization of different types of encryption before hiding your image in an image, or even trying to decrypt a message found in another image.
   * There is an explanation of the main types of encodings, such as alphabets, ciphers and substitution.
-* You can see more about the site's main features and how to use them on the site itself: http://xenonio.pythonanywhere.com/htu
+* You can see more about the site's main features and how to use them on the <a href="http://xenonio.pythonanywhere.com/htu">website itself</a>.

 ## Directory structure
 ```